 - Candidates are not allowed to run in a slate.
 A slate is defined as a group of candidates joining together whether via resources, campaign material or encouraging voters to vote for other candidates.

-- Candidates and their supporters, including their campaign team, should not engage in behaviour that could be considered abusive or constitute a personal attack on a named individual.
+- Candidates and their supporters should not engage in behaviour that could be considered abusive or constitute a personal attack on a named individual.

-- Candidates and their supporters, including their campaign team, should avoid behaviour that could be considered intimidation or harassment of an individual to vote in a particular way.
+- Candidates and their supporters should avoid behaviour that could be considered intimidation or harassment of an individual to vote in a particular way.

 Budget and Promotional Material

 - An equal amount of budget will be allocated to all candidates.
-The amount will be announced by the DRO/Student Voice Co-ordinator during candidate training.
+The amount will be announced by the DRO during candidate training.

 - Items freely and readily available to all campaigners can be used by all candidates.

-- Items that campaigners already own can be valued using a minimum price list available from the Student Voice Team.
-The Deputy Returning Officer will value items not on this list within one working day of the request for an evaluation.
+- Items that campaigners already own can be valued using a minimum price list available from the Activities and Representation Team.
+The DRO will value items not on this list within one working day of the request for an evaluation.

-- Candidate promotional material must be signed off by the DRO/Student Voice Co-ordinator prior to circulation.
+- Candidate promotional material must be signed off by the DRO prior to circulation.

 These rules refer in part to Bye Law 11, which can be found in the BCUSU Document Library.
 They act as a supplement to general BCU and BCUSU rules and regulations.